tact-lang/pitaya/docs/SPECIFICATION.md

         return s
     # walk dict/str recursively and scrub strings

-Patterns are illustrative and SHOULD be configurable to cover provider-specific keys.
+Patterns are illustrative and configurable to cover provider-specific keys.
 Sanitization MUST apply to all public `message` fields and to `final_message` content before emission.
-Sanitization scope (normative): Redaction applies to all public strings in event payloads, including but not limited to `final_message`, `message`, and textual metadata.
+Sanitization scope: Redaction applies to all public strings in event payloads, including but not limited to `final_message`, `message`, and textual metadata.
 ```

-**File System Boundaries**: Instances cannot:
+**File System Boundaries**: Instances MUST NOT:

 - Access the original host repository or any host paths except their isolated workspace at `/tmp/orchestrator/<run_id>/k_<short8(durable_key)>`
 - See or modify the original repository